-Slough Borough Council regulates1 charitable collections in accordance with Section 5 of the Police, Factories and c.
-(Miscellaneous Provisions) Act 1916, as amended by the Local Government Act 1972 and the Charitable Collections (Transitional Provisions) Order 1974.
+Slough Borough Council regulates1 charitable collections in accordance with Section 5 of the Police, Factories and (Miscellaneous Provisions) Act 1916, as amended by the Local Government Act 1972 and the Charitable Collections (Transitional Provisions) Order 1974.

-A Pedlars Licence, issued by the Police cannot be used for this purpose.
+A Pedlars Licence, issued by the Police cannot be used for the purpose of street collections.

-Some issues relating to street collections are at the discretion of Slough Borough Council and it is important that the council, as licensing authority, has a policy regarding these issues.
+Some issues relating to street collections are at the discretion of Slough Borough Council and it is important that the Council, as licensing authority, has a policy regarding these issues.

-From xx 2015, the council as licensing authority will only issue street collection permits to local organisations (and their authorised collection agents) whose collection proceeds will be used for the benefit of Slough's communities.
+From [xx 2016], the Council as licensing authority will only issue street collection permits to local organisations (and their authorised collection agents) whose collection proceeds will be used for the benefit of Slough's communities.

-This policy should be read in conjunction with the Regulations set out at Appendix D adopted by the Council and approved by the Secretary of State on
+This policy should be read in conjunction with the Regulations set out at Appendix D adopted by the Council and approved by the Secretary of State on [].